Pimpama

 Pimpama performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Advanced diplomas accounted for 13.7% and certificates for 29.6%.
-Educational participation was high, with 35.2% of residents currently enrolled in formal education.
-This included 13.9% in primary education, 7.9% in secondary education, and 4.5% pursuing tertiary education.
+Educational participation is notably high, with 35.2% of residents currently enrolled in formal education.
+This includes 13.9% in primary education, 7.9% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education